Penrhyn Du Mines

-The Penrhyn Dû Mines are a collection of mines situated near Llanengan on the Llŷn Peninsula.
+The Penrhyn Du Mines are a collection of mines situated near Llanengan on the Llŷn Peninsula.
 It encompasses the Penrhyn, Assheton, Western and Tan-y-Bwlch mines.
 The whole region can be called Penrhyn Du which literally means "black headland".

 Tan-y-Bwlch Mine was probably the richest of the mines with a recorded output of 8722 LT of lead ore, 450 LT of zinc ore and 4652 LT of copper ore between 1873 and 1886.

 History

-There is a possibility that Roman miners were the first to mine the Penrhyn Dû headland After any Roman mining the mines were rarely worked until the reign of Elizabeth I where the need for lead was high.
+There is a possibility that Roman miners were the first to mine the Penrhyn Du headland After any Roman mining the mines were rarely worked until the reign of Elizabeth I where the need for lead was high.
 In 1637 Thomas Bushel was asked by Charles I to inspect and report on the prospects for Welsh mining.
 In his report of that year Bushel states:

 "...that at Pottherly [sic] there is a vein which has never been wrought though known about these twenty years..."

 during the 18th century various pumping engine powered by water wheels and horses were installed and in the early part of 1779 an order was placed for a Boulton & Watt steam engine which was put to work on 26 August 1780.